 She reflects on by-gone days and her early escapades

 She glances around the kitchen,

 embarrassed by the direction her mind has gone

 just one more reason she is glad to be alone.

 preening him like a groom before his wedding.

 She is startled when his legs become untucked

 as if wanting to run, one last time, from the shallow pan.

 then shoves the whole damn turkey into the oven.

 While attending a poetry session at a Writer’s Conference a few weeks ago, we were challenged to write a poem about someone’s kitchen, but not our own.
-We were to make it feel like a nesting spot for the subject.
-We were to incorporate the words “tenderly”, “into the oven” and “dead”; and introduce someone new—real or imaginary—halfway through the poem.
+We were to make it feel like a comfort spot for the subject.
+We were to incorporate the words “tenderly”, “into the oven” and “dead”; and introduce someone new, either real or imaginary, halfway through the poem.
 In the last sentence, we were instructed to use a word we wouldn’t ordinarily use (guess which one that is)!
-This is the result of that challenge, and also my response to today’s one-word prompt: Nest
+This is the result of that challenge.

 Image source: Pinterest